This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Aside from the harsh weather elements, your overall safety and pets are of utmost importance.
 Those with susceptible skin should steer clear of jade plants until they are advised otherwise by a certified physician.

-One of the most typical symptoms of poisoning from jade plants is itchy skin after coming into contact with them.
+One of the most typical symptoms of poisoning from jade plants is itchy skin after contact with them.
 It would be best to avoid the juice or sap at all costs as it also contributes to a burning sensation or itchy feeling on the skin.

 Can Jade Plants Make You Sick?